danielsaatchi/EMIT/README.md

 The first electromagnetic radio frequency identification [(RFID)-tag](https://en.wikipedia.org/wiki/Radio-frequency_identification) was invented back in 1973 by [Charles Walton ](https://en.wikipedia.org/wiki/Charles_Walton_(inventor))at MIT university unlokced RFID Transponder systems, but the first passive SFID-tag (EMIT) is invented in 2024 at KAIST university by IL-KWON OH and DANIEL SAATCHI unlocked development of SFID transponder systems.
 SFID-tags work based on mechanical sound waves and sonic frequencies.

 ## Files
-- `TPMS_BNF_data.csv`: The dataset used for training and evaluation.
+- `TPMS_BNF_data.csv`: The TPMS dispersion curve dataset used for ML training and evaluation for EMIT-design.
-- `clean.py`: Script for data preprocessing.
+- `clean.py`: Script for data preprocessing for SFID-tags (EMIT) audio dataset.
-- `train.py`: Script for training the model.
+- `train.py`: Script for DL training the SFID-classifer model.
-- `predict.py`: Script for predicting with the trained model.
+- `predict.py`: Script for predicting with the trained DL model.
-- `EMIT.ipynb`: Jupyter notebook documenting the entire workflow in one single file-like instruction.
+- `EMIT.ipynb`: Jupyter notebook documenting the entire workflow in one single file-like instruction for ML models.

 ## Instructions
 1. Clone the repository: